fastnsilver/xlator/README.md

 Still left to explore...

-a) The ability to warm the cache from an external file
+a) The ability to warm the cache from an external file (e.g., via `redis-cli` to [Elasticache Redis](https://loutilities.wordpress.com/2015/03/23/fastest-way-to-warm-an-aws-redis-elasticache-with-json-data/))

 b) Completing integration w/ Elasticache  (@see aws Maven profile in POM)